Neurolixis: Development of befiradol (NLX-112) for movement disorders

+Development of F-15599 for autism spectrum disorders

 F-15599 (also known as NLX-101) was awarded Orphan Drug Status by the United States Food and Drug Administration (FDA) in October 2013 and Orphan Medicinal Product designation by the European Medicines Agency in March 2014.

-In collaboration with researchers at the University of Bristol, Neurolixis has been awarded a grant by the International Rett Syndrome Foundation to study F-15599 in animal models of Rett syndrome.
+In collaboration with researchers at the University of Bristol, Neurolixis was awarded a grant by the International Rett Syndrome Foundation to study F-15599 in animal models of Rett syndrome.
 In June 2015, Neurolixis was awarded a grant by the Rett Syndrome Research Trust to advance F-15599 to clinical development.
 Subsequent studies on F-15599 investigated its functional selectivity (also referred to as 'biased agonism') at cortical serotonin 5-HT1A receptors using brain imaging techniques in rat: functional magnetic resonance imaging and positron emission tomography.
 The functional selectivity of F-15599 was considered to underlie its rapid-acting antidepressant-like activity in the 'chronic mild stress' (CMS) model of depression.
 F-15599 reversed CMS-induced anhedonia (measured as a deficit in sucrose solution consumption) after a single day of treatment.
+More recently, Neurolixis has broadened its characterization of F-15599 to other autism spectrum disorders, notably Fragile X syndrome.
+Researchers at the University of California, Riverside showed that F-15599 protected transgenic Fragile X syndrome mice from audiogenic seizures and death.
+These observations constituted the basis for a patent (US11974992B2] that was granted to Neurolixis by the United States Patent and Trademark Office.
+The potential therapeutic utility of F-15599 for treatment of Central nervous system disorders involving serotonin systems was recently supported by a study at the Brain and Mind Research Institute at the University of Ottawa showing that the compound exerts rapid reorganization of serotonin projections in a transgenic mouse model.

+Preclinical drug discovery

 In addition to developing befiradol and F-15599, Neurolixis is also developing its own novel chemical entities (NCEs) in collaboration with a team at Jagiellonian University in Krakow, Poland.
 Scientists from Neurolixis and Jagiellonian University filed a patent application on the NCEs in 2016, and it issued in the USA under patent number US10562853B2.
 The NCEs are selective serotonin 5-HT1A receptor agonists that show functional selectivity for either extracellular signal-regulated kinases activation or for beta arrestin activation.
 It has been suggested that such compounds may have utility for treatment of distinct CNS disorders.
+In particular, NLX-204 shows preferential activation of extracellular signal-regulated kinases and exhibits rapid-acting antidepressant-like activity in rodent models.